ksenia-exe/recipe-app/README.md

-# weather-app
+# recipe-app

-This is a simple weather app that lets you search new locations and shows default ones, too.
+This is a simple recipe app that lets you search for recipies using a puppy-recipe API.

-You can choose between diffrent setting though a pop-up view.